Skip to main content

 Restricted funds

-Grant dollars designated by the funder for a specific purpose, program, or time period.
-Nonprofits must account for restricted funds separately from unrestricted revenue.
-Spending restricted funds outside the approved purpose violates the grant agreement and can trigger clawback of awarded funds.
+Grant or donation dollars designated for a specific purpose, program, or time period.
+They must be accounted for separately from unrestricted funds.

 DEFINITION